wordpress-mobile/WordPress-iOS/docs/using-voiceover.md

 ## Prepare for VoiceOver

-You can set up an easy short-cut to access VoiceOver from anywhere.
-Go to:
+You can set up an easy shortcut to access VoiceOver from anywhere.

-- iOS Settings → General → Accessibility → Accessibility Shortcut → Select VoiceOver.
+Go to iOS Settings → General → Accessibility → Accessibility Shortcut.
+Then select VoiceOver.

-- Now you can triple-click the side button (on iPhone X series) or the home button (on devices with home button) to turn on and off VoiceOver.
+Now, you can triple-click the side button (on iPhone X series) or the home button (on devices with home button) to turn on and off VoiceOver.

 ## Using VoiceOver